What Athletes Can Teach Us

 Dr. Mirgain on NBC-15

-Dr. Shilagh Mirgain discusses the Olympic-mindset during a recent NBC-15 interview.
+Dr. Shilagh Mirgain discusses the Olympic-mindset during an NBC-15 interview.
 Watch the interview

 But, even if you don't think of yourself as an athlete, there are things these athletes can teach us whether in our own sports, our careers, or quite simply, our lives.